qrzn23/min/wip/magick/content.md

 is not one to be aimed at.

-3. Success in “banishing” is known by a “feeling of cleanliness” in the atmosphere ; success in “invoking” bv a “feeling of holiness”.
+3. Success in “banishing” is known by a “feeling of cleanliness” in the atmosphere; success in “invoking” bv a “feeling of holiness”.
 It is unfortunate that these terms are so vague.

 But at least make sure of this 5 that any imaginary figure or being